New Tree on the block

 A writer/designer, Nancy lives in Oakland with Ronnie, her husband of many years & fellow chocolate enthusiast.

 Date posted: June 12, 2012.
-This entry was posted in Chocolate & health, San Francisco chocolate and tagged Belgian chocolate, cafe, fair trade, green, NewTree, organic, sustainable.
+This entry was posted in San Francisco chocolate, Vitamin Ch and tagged Belgian chocolate, Benoît de Bruyn, cafe, chocolate cafe, fair trade, green, NewTree, organic, sustainable, Whole Foods.
 Bookmark the permalink.